 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-Construct and appraise knowledge of the historical evolution of Australia’s strategic and defence policy since Federation in 1901
+Demonstrate an advanced understanding of the historical evolution of Australia’s strategic and defence policy since Federation in 1901.

 Evaluate Australia’s defence decision-making process and its key actors, including theories of defence decision-making